actionhero/actionhero/tutorials/web-server.md

         "requestDuration": 1,
         "serverName": "actionhero API"
     },
-    "stats": {
+    "stats":
-        "cache": {
-            "numberOfObjects": 0
-        },
         "id": "10.0.1.12:8080:4443:5000",
-        "memoryConsumption": 8421200,
-        "peers": [
-            "10.0.1.12:8080:4443:5000"
-        ],
-        "queue": {
-            "queueLength": 0,
-            "sleepingTasks": []
-        },
-        "socketServer": {
-            "numberOfGlobalSocketRequests": 0,
-            "numberOfLocalActiveSocketClients": 0,
-            "numberOfLocalSocketRequests": 0
-        },
-        "uptimeSeconds": 34.163,
+        "uptimeSeconds": 34.163
-        "webServer": {
-            "numberOfGlobalWebRequests": 5,
-            "numberOfLocalWebRequests": 3
-        },
-        "webSocketServer": {
-            "numberOfGlobalWebSocketRequests": 0,
-            "numberOfLocalActiveWebSocketClients": 0
     }
 }
-}
 ```

-*   You can provide the `?callback=myFunc` param to initiate a JSONp response which will wrap the returned JSON in your callback {`function`}.
+* You can provide the `?callback=myFunc` param to initiate a JSONp response which will wrap the returned JSON in your callback `function`.
 The mime type of the response will change from JSON to Javascript.
 * If everything went OK with your request, no error attribute will be set on the response, otherwise, you should see either a string or hash error response within your action
-*   To build the response for "hello" above, the action would have set `{`connection.response.hello = 'world'`}`
+* To build the response for "hello" above, the action would have set `data.response.hello = 'world'` in an action.

 ## Config Options